top of page

 Marine Biodiversity:

-The waters bordering Manuel Antonio National Park harbor an impressive marine biodiversity.
+The waters bordering Manuel Antonio Park harbor an impressive marine biodiversity.
 Coral reefs and seagrass beds are important habitats for a variety of tropical fish, sea turtles, dolphins, and whales.
 Additionally, the area is a nesting destination for several species of seabirds.

 Tropical Humid Forest: